xiongya/Getting-and-Cleaning-Data-Course-Project/README.md

 3. Uses descriptive activity names to name the activities in the data set
 4. Appropriately labels the data set with descriptive variable names.
 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+## Results:
+1. R script can be found in run_analysis.R.
+2. Description of the variables is in CodeBook.md.
+3. tidy data set is in tidy.txt.